What is the Herefordshire Green Network?

 1. Low Carbon

-We are supporting global efforts to REDUCE single use PLASTICS… Click here for our #PlasticActionHere list of inspirational ideas & actions that you might want to make in your personal life to reduce unnecessary plastics.
+Under our Low Carbon theme for 2018 we are supporting global efforts to reduce single use plastics… Click here for our #PlasticActionHere list of inspirational ideas & actions that you might want to make in your personal life to reduce unnecessary plastics.

 2. Food Security